 A Company Director and Retired Trust Officer, Mr Percival is a Member of the Executor and Trustee Institute and Australian Institute of Company Directors.
 He is also a Member of the Audit and Finance Committee, and the ACH Group Foundation.

-Brenda Wilson’s passion is in contributing to healthier lives for older people, having worked in the health industry since 1973 in the public, private and not-for-profit sectors in Australia and the UK.
+Brenda has a passion for contributing to healthier lives for all people, and as our population ages, the value of maintaining this as we age.
+She has worked in the health industry since 1973 in the public, private and not-for-profit sectors in Australia and the UK.

-In addition to her Board position with ACH Group, Prof Wilson is a member of UniSA MBA Advisory Board and a Director of the Northern Adelaide Area Health Network.
+In addition to her Board position with ACH Group, Professor Wilson is a Director at ACHA Health, a Member of Flinders University Council and Executive Committee, and a Director of the Northern Adelaide Local Health Network Governing Council.